rico345100/mscan/mscan/readme.md

        ...
    })
    ```

-Returning value is Object that has key as file name and detail informations in property like this:
+3. Returning value is Object that has key as file name and detail informations in property like this:
-    ```javascript
+    ```json
     {
         'exam.js': {
             stats: { ... },